 During 1898, the Sanatorium at Citta Vecchia (Mdina) treated 821 patients, as compared with 581 in the previous year.
 535 patients were admitted directly from Mtarfa, the rest (286 patients), were transfers from various stations, including 66 patients from Crete.

 There were 436 wives, with 301 attacks of illness and 7 deaths.
+Deaths were due to enteric fever (2), Mediterranea fever (2), lung tubercle, dilatation of the heart and Bright's diseases.
 Admissions were for: simple continued fevers (55), Mediterranean fever (19/2 deaths), debility (52), bronchitis (19), dyspepsia (16), diarrhoea (11), anaemia (11), enteric fever (2/2 deaths),

 diseases peculiar to women (25).
 A women became infected with, but recovered from small pox at a time when the disease was prevalent among the civil population.
-Other deaths were from pulmonary tuberculosis, heart and kidney diseases.

 There were 759 children with 454 cases of sickness and 26 deaths.
 Admissions were for: simple continued fever (72/1 deaths), Mediterranean fever (16), diarrhoea (78/7 deaths), bronchitis (65/2 deaths), eruptive fevers (28) of which chicken pox (26), cowpox (1) and scarlet fever (1), debility (21), intestinal inflammation (21/11 deaths), 18 conjunctivitis and enteric fever (2).
 Deaths were from tuberculosis (2), meningitis (2), pneumonia (1).